foldda/charian/README.md

 ## Inside the API

-Charian is a simple API that contains only two defined types: **class Rda** and **interface IRda**.
-It is implemented in three languages ([C#](src/CSharp), [Python](src/Python), and [Java](src/Java)) in this repo.
-C# syntax is used in this doco but the concept and the usage pattern are applicable to the other language implementations, as they share the same design and have a near-identical structure and naming convention.
+Charian is a simple API that contains only two defined types: **class Rda** and **interface IRda**, which are implemented in three languages ([C#](src/CSharp), [Python](src/Python), and [Java](src/Java)) in this repo.
+C# syntax is used in this doco but the same concept and usage pattern are applicable to the other language implementations, as they share the same design and have a near-identical structure and naming convention.

 **Class Rda**

 The Rda class is modeled as a "container" object which internally has a multidimensional storage space.
-Inside the space, each storage location is addressed by a multidimensional index of an integer array[^3].
+Inside the space, each storage location is addressed by an integer array index[^3].
 A client uses the following Getter/Setter methods for accessing a data item for a given address:

 [^3]: The index has a dimension limit of 40 in the current implementation, and the index value for each dimension must be a non-negative integer.
 ```csharp